SouthGreenPlatform/trainings/_pages/hpc/hpchowto.md

 1. Click _New Site_.
 2. Add a custom name for this site.
+3. You have 3 possible choices:
-3. Add the hostname bioinfo-nas2.ird.fr to have access to /data/project
+    - bioinfo-nas2.ird.fr to transfer  to /data/project
+    - bioinfo-nas.ird.fr to transfer to /home/user, /data2/projects or /teams
+    - bioinfo-nas3.ird.fr to transfer to /data3/project
 4. Set the Logon Type to "Normal" and insert your username and password used to connect on the IRD cluster
 5. Press the "Connect" button.